-Inside the castle are the remains of the domestic buildings built up against the curtain wall.
+Inside the castle is a courtyard roughtly 80 feet square and the remains of the domestic buildings built up against the curtain wall.
 These buildings were two stories high and would have contained a banquet hall, private suites, kitchens, servant's lodgings, a chapel and many other facilities that made the castle a complete home.